-The price for our 7 days tour starts from 480 EUR/person.
-This price is valid for a group of 8 persons and for a cost of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+The price for our 7 days tour starts from 495 EUR/person.
+This price is valid for a group of 8 persons and for an average cost of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
 The meals, other than breakfast, are not included in the price.
 You can expect to pay an average of 10-15 euros/ lunch or dinner, depending on the city and type of restaurant.
 Please see below the price per person, depending on the group size.
 The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.

 Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, so for a personalised offer please contact us.

 Level of physical activity : Moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.

 The food tour will start in Bucharest: we will meet you in at the airport, and then transfer to your hotel.
 Depending on your arrival time, we will start the program on the same day or, if you arrive late, the program will start the next day.